MnDOT testing system on downtown Minneapolis freeway ramp to prevent wrong-way drivers

 “We have caught a few people who have triggered the system,” he said.
 “It seems they get turned around quickly.
 It is working.”

-Much more testing is needed, Leuer said, and for that reason crews will shut down the inbound ramps at 4th Street between 2 and 5 a.m.
-Thursday.

-The wrong-way detection system works like this: When a driver gets on either ramp going the wrong way, the system activates flashing lights on the “Do Not Enter” signs.
+The wrong-way detection system works like this: When a driver gets on either ramp going the wrong way, the system activates flashing lights on the “Wrong Way” signs.
 A camera records the infraction and sends a notification to Leuer and other members of the project team.

 For now, that’s as far as it goes.
 In the future, that information could be relayed to MnDOT’s traffic management center, which in turn could alert the State Patrol.
 MnDOT could also warn other drivers that a motorist is coming at them by posting messages on electronic overhead signs.